cs3217-2223/problem-set-4-tau-bar/README.md

 **Matric No:** A0218081L

+## Note to grader:
+The code from PS2 is in PeggleClone>PeggleClone>PeggleLevelDesigner.
+The tests from PS2 are in PeggleCloneTests>LevelBuilderTests.
+Everything else was written for PS3.

+I've integrated the level designer to make it easier to manual test myself.
+When the app is run, it will show the level designer.
+Build the level and then press the 'START' button to test the PS3 features.

 ## Tips
 1. CS3217's docs is at https://cs3217.github.io/cs3217-docs.
 Do visit the docs often, as it contains all things relevant to CS3217.